ashkamath/TRICD/README.md

 ## Dataset splits
 We use two main image sources:
 1. Winoground : This dataset is also composed of image-caption pairs where the two images and accompnaying texts are semantically similar, often containing the exact same words but in a different ordering for each caption.
 2. MS COCO test dataset: We manually selected and annotated a subset of image pairs from the test split that would be challenging and contextually confusing for visio-linguistic systems.
-The two main types of confounding image-text pairs are
-  a) Those with objects appearing in surprising contexts
-  b) Those where objects appear in surprising relation to one another
+The two main types of confounding image-text pairs are those with objects appearing in surprising contexts and those where objects appear in surprising relation to one another

 Thus we report metrics on 3 dataset splits
-  1) Winoground
+  * Winoground
-  2) COCO-obj: COCO images selected for surprising objects
+  * COCO-obj: COCO images selected for surprising objects
-  3) COCO-rel: COCO image sselected for surpirsing relations
+  * COCO-rel: COCO image sselected for surpirsing relations

 For a more in-depth discussion of the dataset design and splits please see Sections 3 and 4 of the paper.